adopt-it/Github_webhook/README.md

 * an organization called "**adopt-it**"
 * and further on as part of the demo, a new repository called "**Git_test_repo**" is being added.

-this url will have to be registered into your github account webhook section: https://github.com/organizations/[:organizationname:]/settings/[:hooks:]
+This url will have to be registered into your github account webhook section: https://github.com/organizations/[:organizationname:]/settings/[:hooks:]

 ![Alt Text](https://github.com/adopt-it/Github_webhook/blob/api_challenge/media/Receiver_url_ngrok.gif)